 He is recognized as a prolific songwriter and successful innovator in producing and recording Hawai’ian music, who has produced over 100 albums, and his compositions have been recorded by numerous artists.
 He operates a private recording studio, with clients ranging from top recording artists to advertising agencies.
 He has served on the Board of Governors of the Hawai’i Academy of Recording Arts since 2005, and was the 2015 recipient of the Academy’s Lifetime Achievement Award.

-Mr. George L. Ochs (Class of 2022) is an investment management professional with more than 30 years’ experience in the areas of portfolio management and real assets.
+Mr. George L. Ochs (Class of 2024) is an investment management professional with over 35 years of experience in the areas of portfolio management and institutional real estate investments.

-Mr. Ochs holds an undergraduate degree in engineering and an Executive MBA.
-In 1988, he joined Prudential Insurance’s Boston office, serving as a development professional.
-In 1995, he moved on to J.P.
-Morgan, where he served as portfolio manager and then as a client services and business development executive.
-During his J.P.
-Morgan tenure, Mr. Ochs was based in London for three years, where he established a European and Middle East Global Real Assets investment advisory and business development team.
+Beginning in 1988, Mr. Ochs served as a real estate development professional with Prudential Financial advancing to a senior vice president, where he managed the redevelopment of the Prudential Center in Boston.
+From 1995 through 2014, he served as a real estate portfolio manager and a client services and business development Managing Director with JPMorgan Investment Management.
+During his tenure with J.P.
+Morgan, Mr. Ochs was based in London for three years, where he established a European and Middle East Global Real Assets investment advisory and business development team.

-Mr. Benjamin J. Rader (Class of 2023) is a lifelong UCC member who serves General Counsel of The Goldman Sachs Foundation and The Goldman Sachs Charitable Gift Fund.
-Since 2017, he has also served as a lead legal counsel and corporate secretary for the Goldman Sachs Philanthropy Fund.
-Ben is a Vice President and Associate General Counsel at Goldman Sachs, and co-founder and chair of Goldman Sachs’ pro bono program.
+Mr. Benjamin J. Rader (Class of 2027) is Vice President and Associate General Counsel of Goldman Sachs and co-founder and chair of Goldman Sachs’ pro bono program.
+He also serves as General Counsel of The Goldman Sachs Foundation and The Goldman Sachs Charitable Gift Fund, and lead legal counsel and corporate secretary of the Goldman Sachs Philanthropy Fund.

-From 1999 until 2005, Ben worked as an attorney at Cleary Gottlieb in the firm’s New York, Frankfurt, Germany, and Washington, D.C. offices.
-His practice focused on corporate governance and securities law, but he was also active in the antitrust law and international litigation areas.
+From 1999 until 2005, Mr. Rader practiced law at Cleary Gottlieb Steen & Hamilton LLP in the New York City, Frankfurt, Germany, and Washington, D.C. offices.
+His practice focused on corporate governance and securities law, as well as antitrust and international litigation.

-Ben has deep roots in the United Church of Christ.
-His father, the Rev. William Rader, is a retired United Church of Christ pastor in the Penn Central Conference.
-Ben and his family were members of St. John’s UCC in Boalsburg, Pennsylvania from 1970-1993, and of the Shared Ministry UCC in Harrisburg, Pennsylvania from 1994-2004.
+Mr. Rader has deep roots in the United Church of Christ.
+His father, the Rev. William Rader, was a UCC pastor for 44 years in the Penn Central Conference.
+Mr. Rader and his family were members of St. John’s UCC in Boalsburg, Pennsylvania from 1970-1993 and the Shared Ministry UCC in Harrisburg, Pennsylvania from 1994- 2004.
 He met his spouse while on a UCC-sponsored youth trip to Germany.
-Ben is currently a member of Otisville-Mt.
-Hope Presbyterian Church in Otisville, New York.
-As a primary caregiver to his father, Ben has worshipped with his father since 2004 at Church of the Apostles UCC in Lancaster, Pennsylvania.
-He has served the wider United Church of Christ as a member of the Board for World Ministries (the predecessor instrumentality to the current Wider Church Ministries) and, since 2008, as a Trustee of Lancaster Theological Seminaries, one of the seminaries of the UCC.
+As a primary caregiver to his father, Mr. Rader worshipped with his father at the Church of the Apostles UCC in Lancaster, Pennsylvania.
+He has served the wider UCC as a member of the Board for World Ministries (predecessor of the Wider Church Ministries) and as a Trustee of Lancaster Theological Seminary, one of the seminaries of the UCC.